-GKE follows a predictable multi-day rollout schedule for making new versions available, as well as auto-upgrading cluster control planes (masters) and nodes.
-The rollout generally spans four or more business days, and includes a buffer of time to observe and monitor for problems.
-Zones and regions are updated in a predictable order.
+GKE follows a multi-day rollout schedule for making new versions available, as well as auto-upgrading cluster control planes (masters) and nodes.
+The rollout generally spans four or more business days (rollouts are paused during weekends/holidays), and includes a buffer of time to observe and monitor for problems.

 New GKE Standard clusters are created with a

 default version, a stable release of a recent Kubernetes minor version or

 patch release.
 Versions newer than the default are also generally available on a

 weekly basis.
 Autopilot clusters are enrolled in a